 On April 4, 2023, the Company filed with the SEC an automatic shelf registration statement on Form S-3ASR.
-On April 5, 2023, the Company, Portfolio Holdings and Star Investment Holdings SPV LLC ("Star Investment Holdings"), a subsidiary of Star Holdings, entered into an ATM Equity Offering SM Sales Agreement (the "Selling Stockholder Sales Agreement") with BofA Securities, Inc., B. Riley Securities, Inc., Barclays Capital Inc., BNP Paribas Securities Corp., Capital One Securities, Inc., Goldman Sachs & Co.
+On April 5, 2023, the Company, Portfolio Holdings and Star Investment Holdings SPV LLC ("Star Investment Holdings"), a subsidiary of Star Holdings, entered into an ATM Equity OfferingSM Sales Agreement (the "Selling Stockholder Sales Agreement") with BofA Securities, Inc., B. Riley Securities, Inc., Barclays Capital Inc., BNP Paribas Securities Corp., Capital One Securities, Inc., Goldman Sachs & Co.
 LLC, J.P.
 Morgan Securities LLC, Mizuho Securities USA LLC, Morgan Stanley & Co.
 LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC, SMBC Nikko Securities America, Inc. and Truist Securities, Inc. (each, individually, a "Selling Stockholder Agent" and, collectively, the "Selling Stockholder Agents"), pursuant to which Star Investment Holdings may sell, from time to time, subject to receiving the Company's consent, up to 1,000,000 shares of the Company's common stock (the "Selling Stockholder Shares") through or to the Selling Stockholder Agents.
-Star Investment Holdings may sell the Selling Stockholder Shares in amounts and at times to be determined by the Star Investment Holdings, subject to receiving the Company's consent, from time to time but has no obligation to sell any of the Selling Stockholder Shares.
-Actual sales, if any, will depend on a variety of factors to be determined by Star Investment Holdings from time to time, including, among other things. market conditions, the trading price of the Company's common stock, capital needs and determinations by Star Investment Holdings of the appropriate sources of its funding.
+Star Investment Holdings, subject to receiving the Company's consent, if any will depend on a variety of factors to be determined by the Star Investment Holdings from time to time, including, among other things, market conditions, the trading price of the Company's common stock, capital needs and determinations by Star Investment Holdings.